christensenacademy/christensen-academy/modules/beginning-java/challenges/debugging-1.md

 ```

 ##Portfolio
 Make sure to create a file named `DebuggingChallenge1.java` and save it with the rest of your files for this module.
-Also, make sure you compile and run your program to verify that it is "bug" free.
+Also, make sure you compile and run your program to verify that it is error free.